 Essential to the North County area, this three-story, 42-unit, 2 bedroom / 1 bath development serves residents ages 55 and up.
 Ample community space is utilized for resident activities, services, and group meetings.
 Two commercial spaces with slightly under 2,000 square feet are available to lease.

-Many sustainable features are incorporated into the apartment building, including energy-efficient design, water-efficient landscaping, and sustainable construction materials, all of which improves the project’s environmental performance and creates a healthier living environment.
+Scott Manor was designed and constructed to Enterprise Green Community standards with many sustainable features incorporated into the building, including energy-efficient design, water-efficient landscaping, and sustainable construction materials, all of which improves the project’s environmental performance and creates a healthier living environment.

 Site access design challenges were well coordinated by the entire design team to accommodate sufficient on-site parking for building residents, the commercial space for lease, and additional parking to assist visitor access at the adjacent church, Believer’s Temple Word Fellowship.